Can a Federal Work-Study (FWS) student work during breaks (i.e Spring Break, Christmas break)?

-The FWS awards of $2500 or $35oo is the total for the departmental 25% and the federal 75%.
+The FWS awards of $2500 or $3500 is the total for the departmental 25% and the federal 75%.
 Debra Vassey monitors the earnings and will email both us and the student to inform when the max award is close to depletion.
 Sometimes if other aid is awarded, the FWS funds must be reduced or canceled.

 Are Federal Work-Study students apprised of work expectations when applying for FWS (this is truly work, not paid time to study)?

 Yes, as FWS students apply for the jobs, they are informed of how the program work and are asked to read and understand the terms and conditions of the program.
-Supervisor are encouraged to reiterate the expectations.
+Supervisors are encouraged to reiterate the expectations.